Red Velvet Pancakes

 - 1 cup powdered sugar, sifted

-- In a large bowl, mix together the flour, salt, baking powder, baking soda, and cocoa powder.
+- In a large bowl, mix together the flour, salt, baking powder, baking soda, sugar, and cocoa powder.

 - In a separate bowl, mix together the eggs, buttermilk, vanilla, and the food coloring.